Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 - A query can be simple or complex, depending on the requirements of the user.

 - A query can be executed using a database client, such as `valentina studio`, `pgAdmin`, or `SQL Server Management Studio`.

+### SQL Statements

   ![alt text](image.png)
+- SQL statements are used to perform operations on a database.
+There are several types of SQL statements, including:

+- Data Definition Language (DDL) statements: DDL statements are used to define, modify, and delete database objects, such as tables, indexes, and views.

+- Data Manipulation Language (DML) statements: DML statements are used to retrieve, insert, update, and delete data in a database.

+- Data Control Language (DCL) statements: DCL statements are used to grant and revoke permissions on database objects.

+- Transaction Control Language (TCL) statements: TCL statements are used to manage transactions in a database.

+- DQL (Data Query Language): SELECT - Retrieves data from a database

+- DML (Data Manipulation Language): INSERT, UPDATE, DELETE  Modifies data in a database

+- DDL (Data Definition Language): CREATE, ALTER, DROP  Creates, modifies, and deletes database objects

+- DCL (Data Control Language): GRANT, REVOKE  Grants and revokes permissions on database objects

+- TCL (Transaction Control Language): COMMIT, ROLLBACK  Manages transactions in a database

+### SELECT Statement